Packages and Binaries:

 +[no]tls-keyfile=file (Load client TLS private key from file)

-+[no]trace (Trace delegation down from root [+dnssec])
++[no]trace (Trace delegation down from root [implies +dnssec])

 +tries=### (Set number of UDP attempts) [3]